TheJacksonLaboratory/diachromatic/docs/mapping.rst

 .. figure:: img/fragment_size_hybrid.png
     :align: center

-We assume that size distribution of hybrid fragments results from the parameters used for sonication and thus corresponds to overall fragments size distribution in the sequencing library.
-Diachromatic uses an upper threshold T\ :sub:`1` for valid sizes of hybrid fragments that need to be specified by the user.
-Read pairs arising from hybrid fragments with calculated insert size d\ :sub:`h` greater than T\ :sub:`u` are categorized as wrong size artifacts.
-We do not know what causes this kind of artifacts.

 A problem with the calculation of hybrid fragment sizes is that in fact the ligation junction cannot be unambiguously determined, because the digestion of genome is not necessarily complete, i.e. there may be restriction fragments containing uncut restriction sites (in the illustration of different types fragments and read pairs marked with asterisk).
 In such cases, the size of hybrid fragments is underestimated, because, for lack of further information, simply the first occurrence of a cutting motif is interpreted as the one that corresponds to the ligation junction.

+We assume that the size distribution of hybrid fragments results from the parameters used for shearing and thus corresponds to overall fragment size distribution in the sequencing library.
+Diachromatic uses an upper threshold T\ :sub:`1` for valid sizes of hybrid fragments that needs to be specified by the user.
+Read pairs arising from hybrid fragments with calculated insert size d\ :sub:`h` greater than T\ :sub:`1` are categorized as too large hybrid fragment artifacts.
+We have no idea what could cause this kind of artifact.

-Therefore, we refrained from using the distribution of calculated hybrid fragment sizes in order to define size thresholds.
+Because of the problem with underestimated fragment sizes due to incomplete digestion, we refrained from using the distribution of d\ :sub:`h` in order to define T\ :sub:`1`.
 Instead, we recommend to make an educated guess based on the parameters used for shearing.
 Alternatively, external tools for ChIP-seq fragment size estimation can be used, for instance, the Hamming distance method of the `peak caller Q`_.
 We believe that those methods are also suitable for Hi-C, because at restriction sites, the reads distribute in a strand specific fashion that is similar to that observed for ChIP-seq reads.

 .. _peak caller Q: http://charite.github.io/Q/